 In a word: sin.
 Sin is disobedience, purposefully doing something to break God's heart.
 Sin is imperfection, and God is perfect.
 And just like light and dark cannot occupy the same space, God cannot be in the same space as sin, because he is holy.
 And that's the problem.
 Romans 3:23 tells us that everyone, every single person ever, has sinned, and there is no exception to this.
 And Romans 6:23 also tells us the consequences of that sin: death.
 We deserve death because of our sin.
 And so, we are separated from God, who gives us life to the fullest.

 Romans 6:23 also gives us the answer to the problem.
 The gift of God.
 God gave us the gift of his one and only son, Jesus.
 John 3:16, the most recognized verse in the Bible, tells us why God gave us such an amazing gift: so that we can live forever and avoid the punishment of sin.
 And according to Romans 5:8, he did all this before we ever knew who Christ was, while we were still sinners.
+His death on the cross and subsequent resurrection fulfilled the punishment required because of our sin.

 It's as simple as ABC.
 Admit, Believe, Confess.
 Romans 10:9-10 tells us that if we admit that Jesus is Lord, and believe in our hearts, we will be saved.
 We must use both our heart and our mouth.
 With our heart we believe, and with our mouth, we take a step in that belief.
 And 1 John 1:9 goes on to tell us what to say with our mouth, which is that we are sinners, and that God will forgive us from our sins.
 And that's it.
 Jesus did his part on the Cross when he gave his life for us.
 Our part is to admit, believe, confess, and we are forgiven.
 This is what we called being saved, spared from the punishment of death.